 By Damian D'souza Sep.
 02, 2016

 The total cost of Uncle Eustace’s funeral including the burial, pre- and post-funeral meals, and bribes: ₹61,000.
-That’s more than the cost of an iPhone 8, or really amazing coke.
+That’s more than the cost of a Google Pixel, or really amazing coke.

 Taking a second to process the information, I gather that Johnnie Walker and Jack Daniel’s have finally had enough of the abuse my Uncle Eustace had subjected them to, and had decided to fight back.
 Wasting no time, I get dressed hastily, and because my cousin, Uncle Eustace’s elder son, works on an oil rig off the coast of South Africa, the job of putting together the funeral is passed on to me.